-Of course, we are smitten with the romantic notion of someone sweeping us off our feet, of stealing our hearts away, of making us swoon uncontrollably.
+Of course, we are smitten with the romantic notion of someone sweeping us off our feet.
+We want someone to steal our hearts away or make us swoon uncontrollably.
 But isn’t that a bit unrealistic, careless, irresponsible, and indecisive?
 It seems a smarter option would be to have a choice in matters of the heart than to be manipulated beyond the point of defense against vulnerability.
 In case you’re wondering, yes, I am a die-hard romantic at heart.

 Snuggled within a few chapters of 2 Samuel, we find the definitive difference between stolen and persuaded hearts as well as the resulting outcomes.

 Chapter 15 verse 6 reveals, “Absalom stole the hearts of the men of Israel.”
 A quick background on the story exposes his ulterior motives.
 After killing his half brother, then living in exile for three years, Absalom quietly returned to Jerusalem.
 Obviously, you don’t kill the king’s firstborn child, and primary heir to the throne, and go on like nothing significant happened.
 Yet it was another two years before King David finally granted him an audience and they (sort of) repaired their relationship.